-California resident Dr. Uday Aloka talked to India Currents staff in October about the human right violations suffered by his people, the Yazidis, under the ISIS (Islamic State in Iraq and Syria).
+California resident Dr. Uday Aloka talked to India Currents staff in 2014 about the human rights violations suffered by his people, the Yazidis, under the ISIS (Islamic State in Iraq and Syria).

 ISIS, which has been in the news recently for the medieval beheading of American journalists James Foley and Steven J. Sotloff, has allegedly captured more than 5,000 Yazidi women and girls.
 These Yazidi women are considered ‘spoils of war’ by the Islamic State, which is rewarding its fighters with Yazidi women as sexual slaves.
 Many of these women are being forcibly converted to Islam after ‘marriage’ to ISIS fighters.